 Carbon Filters are like all water filters.
 They are barriers that capture substances that contaminate your drinking water.
-In history, Egyptians were the first people who discovered carbon’s detoxifying capabilities.
-Until now, carbon is used to get rid of the contaminants from the water, making foods and beverages taste and smell better.
+Carbon is used to get rid of the contaminants from the water, making foods and beverages taste and smell better.
+In history, Egyptians were the first people who discover carbon's detoxifying capabilities.

 How Carbon Filters Work

 How to Determine the Performance of Carbon Filters